TeknooSoftware/states/docs/api/files/State/AbstractState.php.txt

  * Class AbstractState
  * Standard  implementation of the state interface, representing states entities in stated class.
  *
+ * Default implementation of the state interface, representing states entities in stated class.
+ * A trait implementation has been chosen to allow developer to write theirs owns factory, extendable from any class.
+ *
  * Objects implementing this interface must
  * return a usable closure via the method getClosure() for the required method.
 This method must able to be rebinded
  * by the Closure api (The proxy use \Closure::call() to rebind self and $this).
 These objects must also provide a